Our Founder has music in her heart.

 Kristin Huffman’s professional career has spanned over 20 years of performances with operas, theatres, symphonies throughout the United States and Europe.
 Kristin appeared as a lead in the Tony award winning Broadway musical by Stephen Sondheim – Company.
 It also won a Drama Desk, Outer Critics Circle and Drama League Awards for Best Revival of a Musical in which she played the leading role of “Sarah” as well as flute, sax and piccolo.
 The production was filmed and aired on PBS’ Great Performances.

-Kristin is the Producing Artistic director of The New Paradigm Theatre, a professional 501(c)3 not-for-profit theatre company in Connecticut.
+Kristin is the Co-founder and Artistic Director of The New Paradigm Theatre, a professional 501(c)3 not-for-profit theatre company in Connecticut.
 As a seasoned theatre professional, she envisioned a regional theatre model that succinctly combines theatre art education with professional performances as an “audience-builder”.
-Spotting industry “markers” such as live music performances using online and cable technology examples include:
+Spotting industry “markers” such as live music performances using online and cable technology.

 With Millennial’s instant use of technology, she envisioned a professional theatre model that would turn the curve by re-engaging the audience back to the theatre house, filling the seats to nourish the audience’s full sensory experiences once again.
 But this time, Kristin produced a theatre model that enrolled and involved the theatre-goers with a buy-in, which included audience members and business sponsors participating and rubbing elbows with the Broadway Stars on stage as part of the production.
 Her theatre-goer “tribe,” built on one-to-one marketing, was participatory and excited to be part of the theatre production process.
 After several test runs of Kristin’s NPT professional theatre model, New Paradigm Theatre’s collaborative productions created a synergy between the audience, performers, community partners, and sponsors.
 Kristin calls this by-product synergy a “Sustainable Harmony” that goes beyond breaking the 4th wall.

-As community linkages developed, NPT established a community partnership with The Klein Auditorium, where Kristin was invited to assist in the development of the After School at the Klein (ASK) program – a tuition-free, leadership-building program that benefits inner city students in Bridgeport, CT.
-She continues to work closely with The Klein to support and enhance ASK classes with Film-TV-Commercial-Broadway professional teaching artists.
+As community linkages developed, NPT established a community partnership with The Klein Auditorium, where Kristin and NPT teaching artists were invited to assist in the development of the After School at the Klein (ASK) program – a tuition-free, leadership-building program that benefits inner city students in Bridgeport, CT.

 As an adjunct professor at the University of Hartford, Kristin currently trains singer and actors for a life “on the wicked stage.”
-She writes for the Sondheim Review and blogs for her own theatre weblog: www.theatreringleader.blogspot.com.
-She is a member of Actors Equity Association (AEA), Screen Actors Guild (SAG/AFTRA), National Association of Teachers (NATS), and she frequently judges international choir competitions in the US and Canada.
-Kristin graduated Summa Cum Laude from both Capital University Conservatory of Music BM (Music Ed: flute and voice concentration) and Northwestern University (Masters of Music-Opera).
+She is a member of Actors Equity Association (AEA), Screen Actors Guild (SAG/AFTRA), National Association of Teachers (NATS), The CT CHAPTER of The League of Professional Theatre Women, and she frequently judges international choir competitions in the US and Canada.
+Kristin graduated Summa Cum Laude from both Capital University Conservatory of Music BM (Music Ed: flute and voice concentration) and Northwestern University (Masters of Music-Opera)